 In a previous article in 2018, fed up with the range of vehicle number plate typefaces proliferating Malaysian roads, I had set out to provide a designed solution to the phenomenon.

 In my explorations I ended up producing 3 typefaces: Myno, Myno Extended, and Nomy.
 You can read about them here.
 Upon completion of these typefaces, I then published a book titled, “The Malaysian Number Plate: Typefaces Designed by Vinod J. Nair”.
 The book was published by Taylor’s Press in 2018.
-Here are excerpts:
+Here are a few excerpts:

 “Every advanced country at some point in their evolution begins seeing design as an important and integral part of nation building.
 It is not enough to provide solutions, but rather it becomes incumbent upon us to provide designed solutions.
 In such instances using the available talents and resources to address existing issues becomes necessary.”